 In our experience, there are lots of reasons companies and organizations look for a time tracking solution.
 They consume time data in a variety of ways in a quest for efficient and effective management.
-In part 1 about how to get employees to fill out and submit their timesheets on time, I talked about the importance of having everything in one place – ONE system for entering all of your time data ONE time.
+In another post about how to get employees to fill out and submit their timesheets on time, I talked about the importance of having everything in one place – ONE system for entering all of your time data ONE time.

 One of the reasons you need to track your time data in a single system is to keep the process quick and easy for your employees.
 If people have to sign in to multiple systems and learn different interfaces for tracking various types of time, or worse enter the same time in multiple places, they won’t want to do it – which makes your job much more difficult.
 Entering time isn’t fun, so it has to be easy.

 In addition to easy access through one system with one login (e.g, SSO and Active Directory), what kinds of things can you do via time tracking software to make timesheet completion quick and easy and get employees to submit timesheets on time?

 - Accuracy & Corrections – One of the hardest parts of filling out a timesheet is getting the details right.
 If you want to gather meaningful data about how your people work, some level of project/cost code/billing information is required as part of tracking that work.
 Setting up timesheets that show your users just the right information, based on project associations and other business rules, takes the responsibility for accuracy out of the users’ hands and makes the review process easier for supervisors and project approvers.
 It also reduces the likelihood of corrections for timesheets that have been processed for critical business needs.